Learning the main difference between an air cooler and an air conditioner will help you choose which device will become your helpmate during hot days.

 Is there an alternate and efficient option for lowering the temperature of the air?

-Evaporative air coolers are smart, portable, and cool the air exclusively in front of you.
-Let's compare a swamp cooler vs. an air conditioner to see which is more suitable for your living arrangements.
+Evaporative air coolers (aka swamp air coolers) can be smart, portable, and they are designed to cool the air in your immediate space.
+Let's compare a swamp cooler vs. an air conditioner to see which one is more suitable for your living arrangements and needs.

 Read also: How to Choose the Best Swamp Cooler For Home Or Small Office